Kim Jung-ju: Personal life and death

-Kim was married to Yoo Jung-Hyun, and together they had two daughters.
+Kim was married to Yoo Jung-hyun, and together they had two daughters.
 He died on 28 February 2022, aged 54, while travelling in Hawaii.
 According to Nexon holding company NXC, which announced Kim's death on 1 March, he had been receiving treatment for depression, which "seemed to have worsened recently".
+Out of respect for Kim's family, the exact cause of death was not disclosed.